talfco/clb-appEngineBackend/README.md

 ##App Engine Java Interface for a REST Backend

-This is utility library for a Google App Engine Java REST backend.
+This is a utility library for a Google App Engine Java REST backend.